Aditya-0517-Mudgal/General_Codes/README.md

-General codes related to special kind of numbers in simple mathematics.
+General codes related to special kind of numbers in simple mathematics